datawire/ambassador-docs/docs/cloud/latest/service-catalog/quick-start/index.md

 then you are ready to start using Service Catalog!

 If not, [follow this doc](../../../../edge-stack/latest/topics/install/upgrading/) to **upgrade** Edge Stack.

-## 0. Kubernetes annotations

-Learn more first about [adding metadata to services using Kubernetes annotations](../concepts/annotations/).

 ## 1. Connect your cluster to Ambassador Cloud